Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 Try the planted wheelbarrow for low maintenance front yard ideas.
 If you prefer the vintage or cottage style, a wheelbarrow full of potted flowers and ivy may be the perfect addition to your yard.

-It works well in any yard and with any type of house, but a cottage-style house is a perfect fit.
+It works well in any yard and with any house, but a cottage-style house is a perfect fit.

 The perfect plant will spill over the side of the wheelbarrow.
 The best option would be to use a premium potting soil mix that holds water inside the wheelbarrow.